 For example, monday.com’s guide to project management is a great example of long-form content.
 Using multiple neatly divided sections and images, the article delves into every aspect of project management.

 The article isn’t a pushy sales pitch either, with the CTA to use the platform only appearing at the end.
-While every user that reads the guide isn’t going to use monday.com, they’re likely to share the article, which leads to more exposure and more potential leads.
+While every user who reads the guide isn’t going to use Monday.com or a Monday.com alternative, they’re likely to share the article, which leads to more exposure and more potential leads.

 It’s worth noting that shorter pieces are also valuable for users who just want a quick answer.